sharksforarms/deku/README.md

 Declarative binary reading and writing

-This crate provides bit-level, symmetric, serialization/deserialization implementations for structs and enums
+This crate provides bit-level, performant, symmetric, serialization/deserialization implementations for structs and enums

 ## Why use Deku